CBondK/litespeed-task/README.md

 ----> git clone https://github.com/CBondK/litespeed-task.git && cd litespeed-task
 # place .env & trial.key to litespeed-task dir
 ----> source .env
-#Please note that there should be a MySQL server up and running with the correct connection details specified in .env
+# Please note that there should be a MySQL server up and running with the correct connection details specified in .env
 ----> docker build . -t lsws-box:1.5 --build-arg PHP_VER=$PHP_VER
-#If the PHP version is specified in .env, it will be assigned via --build-arg.
-If not, default "lsphp73" will be used.
+# Specified PHP version will be fetched from .env in this directory
 ----> docker run -d -p 443:443 -p 80:80 -p 8088:8088 -p 7080:7080  lsws-box:1.5
 ```